MLHale/nebraska-gencyber-modules/2021/iot_hardening/README.md

 title: IoT Hardening
 ---

-Firewalls are often the first line of defense for an enterprise or home network.
-In this unit, we will understand the fundamentals of firewalls, write firewall rules that configure its behavior and then test if the firewall performs as expected.
+IoT devices often seem helpless against the villains of the Internet.
+This might seem in part due to the resource constraints of a small IoT device or in part due to neglect (out of sight, out of mind).
+But it does not have to be that way.
+There a few simple things (five in this lesson) that can go a long way to make your IoT devices a bit more harder to discover and attack.

 ### Cybersecurity First Principles

+* __Domain Separation__: Domain separation allows for enforcement of rules governing the entry and use of resources in the domains by entities outside the domain.

 * __Minimization__: Minimization refers to having the least functionality necessary in a program or device.
 The goal of minimization is to simplify and decrease the number of ways that software can be exploited.
 This can include **turning off ports that are not needed**, reducing the amount of code running on a machine, and/or turning off unneeded features in an application.
-This lesson focuses specifically on turning off ports and limiting network connections that aren't required for correct operation.
+A part of this lesson specifically focuses specifically on turning off ports and limiting network connections that aren't required for correct operation.

 * __Abstraction__: Something complicated can be thought of and represented more simply using Abstraction.
 Network packets are abstractions that only provide necessary details to network operators, while reducing the complexity to a set of essential characteristics.